nnellans/terraform-guide/README.md

     ```terraform
     var.listOfNames = ["peter", "paul", "mary"]

-    resource "someResource" "someName" {
+    resource "azurerm_storage_account" "someSymbolicName" {
       count = length(var.listOfNames)
       name  = var.listOfNames[count.index]
     }
     ```
-- **When you use `count` on a resource, the resource now becomes a List**
+- Important: When you use `count` on a resource, the resource now becomes a List
-  - To reference a single instance of the resource created by count:  `azurerm_storage.someName[2].id`
+  - To reference a single instance of the resource created by count:  `azurerm_storage_account.someSymbolicName[2]`
-  - To reference all instances of the resource created by count:  `azurerm_storage.someName[*].id` (this is called a "splat expression")
+  - To reference all instances of the resource created by count:  `azurerm_storage_account.someSymbolicName[*]` (this is called a "splat expression")

 ### Drawback 1:  You can not use the `count` parameter with inline blocks
 - For example, take this resource: